 Figure 2.
-(A) The relationship between the set-point for secretion (calcium concentration causing half-maximal inhibition of PTH release) and the cytosolic calcium concentration at the secretory set-point in cell preparations from neonatal (•) and adult (\odot) bovine parathyroid tissue.
-The average cytosolic calcium associated with the secretory set-point for secretion and the extracellular calcium concentration necessary to achieve the average cytosolic calcium concentration associated with the secretory set-point (308 mM) ("set-point for cytosolic calcium") in neonatal and adult bovine parathyroid cells.
+(A) The relationship between the set-point for secretion (calcium concentration causing half-maximal inhibition of PTH release) and the cytosolic calcium concentration at the secretory setpoint in cell preparations from neonatal (•) and adult (\odot) bovine parathyroid tissue.
+The average cytosolic calcium associated with the secretory set-point was 308 mM.
+(B) The relationship between the set-point for secretion and the extracellular calcium concentration necessary to achieve the average cytosolic calcium concentration associated with the secretory set-point (308 mM) ("set-point for cytosolic calcium") in neonatal and adult bovine parathyroid cells.
 The secretory set-points ranged from 0.93 to 1.48 mM.
 There was a close correlation between these parameters (r = 0.832, P < 0.001).